-Close behind America's North American trade partners, Asian importers purchased 32.2 percent of U.S. shipments while 20.8 percent worth was delivered to Europe.
-A smaller percentage of 9.5 percent went to Latin America (excluding Mexico) and the Caribbean.
-Just 1.4 percent of U.S. shipments were destined for customers in Africa.
+Close behind America's neighbors to the North and South, Asian importers purchased 30% of U.S. exports while 22% worth was delivered to Europe.
+A smaller percentage of 1.8% went to Oceania (Australasia, Melanesia, Micronesia and Polynesia).
+Just 1.5% of U.S. shipments were destined for customers in Africa.

 Top 5 Countries That Import U.S. Goods